 Blues Point Reserve

-Secondly, they stopped for photos at Blues Point Reserve.
-This is another area where the views across Sydney Harbour towards the Sydney Opera House and the CBD are magnificent.
+After that, they rode to Blues Point Reserve.
+This is another area around the harbour, where the views across Sydney Harbour towards the Sydney Opera House and the CBD are magnificent.
 Also, there is a lovely view of Luna Park.
+They stopped for photos here.
+Even though the sky is still full of smoke, the view is impressive.

 https://www.trolltours.com.au/product/design-your-own-ride/